-Although provincial legislation establishes some mandatory requirements, a partnership may largely be structured to suit a particular business initiative.
-Persons considering business organization in Canada should thoroughly consider the issue of liability, as a partnership will not automatically provide the limited liability associated with incorporated companies.
+Although provincial legislation establishes some mandatory requirements, a partnership may be tailored to fit a particular business initiative.
+Persons considering business organization in Canada should thoroughly consider liability issues, as a partnership will not automatically provide the limited liability protection that incorporated companies provide.